Reading time:

 Great public transportation

 A huge benefit to living in Chicago is having access to their robust public transportation system, which can feel like a huge improvement for those coming from LA.
 The Chicago Transit Authority operates a widespread network of bus lines and train lines (known colloquially as the ‘L’).
 A single ride will cost you $2.50, while a monthly pass goes for $105.
-Some neighborhoods are better connected than others, so be sure to do some research when you are finding a place to live!

 Pretty Public Beaches